5 Reasons to Visit Kyambura Gorge

 Towering 100 m high rock walls surround thick jungle, boggy swamps and large crater lakes, making it feel as though you have entered a pre-historic time.

-While the reserve covers 156-sq-km, the gorge itself spans just 11 km but is 100 m deep.
-The Kyambura River, which runs through the reserve, connects to Kazinga Channel.
+While the reserve covers 156-sq-km, the gorge itself spans just 11 km but is 100 metres deep.
+The Kyambura River, which runs through the reserve, connects to the Kazinga Channel.

 This unique landscape is an excellent refuge from the savannah's predators above and is the reason that the chimpanzees have made their home here.

 Chimp tracking is the main draw of Kyambura Gorge.
 Excursions take place in the morning and afternoon, and sightings are about 80%.
 The only place with better chances of sightings is Kibale National Park.